KynaChan/password-ext/README.md

-# password-ext
+# Password-account management system
-## Project title:
-password-account management system - the CatLocker
+### Project title: password-ext - the CatLocker

 ### Project vision:
    * CatLocker is a web page to store usernames and test password strength for businesses, office workers and the majority of computer users.